rvennam/check-scanner/workshop/part1-learn_openshift/exercise-deploy-upload.md

 ## View the Check Upload app

 1. Select the app and check on **Resources**.
 You should see your Pods, Builds, Services and Routes.
+Have a look around.

     ![](../assets/ocp-topo-app-details.png)